-The Affordable Care Act (ACA) Marketplace is how millions of Americans buy individual health insurance — especially the self-employed, freelancers, early retirees, and anyone whose employer does not offer coverage.
+The Affordable Care Act (ACA) Marketplace is how millions of people buy individual health insurance — especially the self-employed, freelancers, early retirees, and anyone whose employer does not offer coverage.
 In 2026, expanded subsidies under the Inflation Reduction Act continue to make Marketplace plans affordable for more families than ever.
 This guide explains how the ACA Marketplace works, what you will pay, and how to pick the right plan.

 How the ACA Marketplace Works